arjan-tools/docs/docs.md

             files (default).

 OPTIONS
-  -b, --backwards            Update JSON locale accoridng to changes made in the HTML file.
+  -b, --backwards            Update JSON locale according to changes made in the HTML file.
 Must be used together with
                              the update flag.

   -c, --create               Create locale/s for your site.
 When used with translate flags, it generates a translated